anandku06/30daysJS/README.md

 ## Acknowledgements

-- Inspired by various JavaScript tutorials and challenges available online.
+- Inspired by Hitesh Choudhary sir, you'll find him with some new tech baatcheet and a cup of chai <a href='https://www.youtube.com/@chaiaurcode'> ChaiAurCode </a>

 Happy coding!